CCHS-Melbourne/iotuz-esp32-hardware/Documentation/README.md

 the effort to have them sit flush, just be careful, because we don't have any spare RGB LEDs !

+If you are new to hardware / soldering and would like your RGB LEDs to be flush with the IoTuz PCB, please ask for some assistance from an experienced person, just to ensure that you don't clip the legs too short.

-Double and triple check that you have the RGB LEDs correctly orientated by aligning the shape of the LED with the solder mask image on the PCB.
+Double and triple check that you have the RGB LEDs correctly orientated by aligning the flat edge of the LED with the solder mask image on the PCB.
 It'll be quite tricky desoldering an incorrectly placed LED and any rework always has a small risk of damaging the IoTuz PCB pads.